mlbudda/pgranate-cheatsheets/README.md

 del sample_list[6] #  removes at given index cc_sample_list = sample_list.copy() #  copy list

-# Access each list items
+# Access each item in the list
 for i in sample_list:
     print(i) #  prints each item
 this_list = [1, 2, 3, 4, 5]